A martial art to end fighting

 The realization of these principles is both the experience and the result of our practice.
 We don’t see Aikido as a means to an end but as an attempt to actualize its principles in every moment of practice.
 Because of that, the path and the result are one.

 As the Zen saying puts it, “Practice and enlightenment are one”

 Or in other words, I can achieve the desired outcome only now in this present moment.

 For instance, while performing a simple Aikido form, I might feel that my moves are rough, tense, or inharmonious.
 Maybe I’m dragging my partner across the mat or feel pulled by them.
 I feel like I’d rather be practicing with someone else.
-Watching myself like this can make me unhappy, to a point where some people might start thinking, “Maybe this isn’t for me”.
+Watching myself like this can make me unhappy, to the point where some people might start thinking, “Maybe this isn’t for me”.

 On the contrary, this conflict is a very good starting point for the practice.
 Because this type of experience is nothing more than the interference of my ego – which is the only thing that prevents me from being connected with my partner and myself.

 The Origin of a peaceful martial art